ethereum-oasis-op/baseline-standard/core/schema-management.md

 ## Problem Description

-To enable data exchange between business Parties involved in a Baseline Workflow (or only Workstep?), there must be present a set of pre-agreed schemas.
+To enable data exchange and functional interoperability between business Parties involved in a Baseline Workflow (or only Workstep?), there must be present a set of pre-agreed schemas.

 Furthermore, at least identifying different versions of the same schema must be possible for each Baseline instance.
 A Baseline instance may support different versions of the same schema.